 With the exception of Formal Hall, you may take meals or not, as you please, without 'signing in' in advance.
 You may bring one guest without notice booking via the Upay online system.
 You will be required to present your University Card at the till for you and your guest.
-Meal charges will be added to your College Bill for the term.
+Meal charges will be added to your College Bill for the term or can be paid using a credit/debit card.